 - Heat and pressure are applied to join the components and interlining materials.

-- The time required is less than sewn interlining.
+- The time required is less than sewing interlining.

 - Suitable for large-scale production.

-- Can control shape and shrinkage, and remain original shape and size which is better than sewn interlining.
+- It can control shape and shrinkage, and remain in its original shape and size which is better than sewn interlining.

 - Proper care is essential to control temperature and pressure.